jesterui/jesterui/pgnr-ui/README.md

 - [ ] "promote to other piece than queen"
 - [ ] support more NIPs!
 - [ ] crashes in firefox private mode (indexeddb is read-only..)

+- [ ] Tournaments?
+How can they be implemented

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).